-In this post you will find how you can download, install and configure the Kodi appwhich will allow you to have all the pay TV on your Android phone.
-ENTER!
+In this post you will find how you can download, install and configure the Kodi app, which will allow you to have all pay TV on your Android cell phone.
+ENTERS!

 Today you will learn how to install and configure this great app that will allow you to have all the pay TV available on your Android device.
 But first, let's get to the fundamental question: